microsoft/VirtualClient/website/docs/dependencies/0060-install-mysql-database.md

 | Scenario      | No           | Name for telemetry purpose.
 Does not change functionality.                                                      |

 ## Actions
+The following section describes the different options for the 'Action' parameter noted above.

 | **Action**                 | **Description**                                                                                                 |
 |----------------------------|-----------------------------------------------------------------------------------------------------------------|
 | StartDatabaseServer        | Starts the MySQL server.                                                                                        |